cancervariants/metakb/scripts/README.md

 - This script should only be run if the Pydantic models have changed (e.g., whenever va-spec version is updated).
 - The generated file should be committed so the frontend can use it.
-- The python package `pydantic-to-typescript` is used for Pydantic v2 compatibility.
+- The Python package `pydantic-to-typescript` is used for Pydantic v2 compatibility.
 The old `pydantic2ts` package is not compatible with Pydantic v2.